Back

 Formula: Inventory Turnover = Cost of Goods Sold (COGS) / Average Inventory Value

-Reducing scrap rates by 10% can result in a 5% increase in overall equipment efficiency.
-High scrap rates can cost manufacturers up to 15% of their revenue.
+Reducing scrap rates by 10% can improve overall equipment efficiency by 5%.
+High scrap levels can cost manufacturers up to 15% of their revenue.

 Formula: Scrap Rate = (Number of Defective Units / Total Units Produced) x 100%

-On-time delivery is a critical factor in customer satisfaction, with 96% of customers expecting their orders to arrive on time.
-Failing to meet delivery expectations can lead to a customer churn rate of up to 25%.
+On-time delivery strongly impacts customer satisfaction, with 96% of customers expecting their orders to arrive on schedule.
+Missing delivery targets can result in up to 25% customer churn.

 Formula: On-time Delivery Rate = (Number of Orders Delivered on Time / Total Number of Orders) x 100%

-Optimizing cost per unit can lead to a 10% increase in profitability.
-Understanding and controlling cost per unit is key to maintaining a competitive edge in the automotive industry.
+Optimizing cost per unit can increase profitability by 10%.
+Understanding this KPI is key to maintaining a competitive advantage in automotive manufacturing.

 Formula: Cost Per Unit = Total Production Cost / Number of Units Produced